RashidAwan11/WorthKnow-GitHub/content/knowledge-base/malki-means-king-net-worth-bio-wiki-age-family-friends-height-salary.md

 Malki was born in Los Angeles, California, to a Jewish family.
 His father, who is of Russian descent, is a real estate developer and his mother, who is of Austrian descent, is a homemaker.
 Malki has one younger sister.

 Malki attended the University of California at Los Angeles (UCLA), where he studied business administration and political science.
 He then attended the Hebrew Union College-Jewish Institute of Religion in Jerusalem, Israel, where he received his rabbinic ordination.
 After returning to the United States, Malki worked as a rabbi for several years before entering into politics.
 In 2002, he was elected to the Los Angeles City Council, where he served one term.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/YYbc6r9GlJY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## **Malki Means King Personal life:**